The Beast in Its Tracks: Background and production

 On April 17, 2010, American singer-songwriter Josh Ritter released his sixth full-length studio album, So Runs the World Away.
 This was followed by a live album, Live at The Iveagh Gardens, in December 2011, as well as two extended plays, To the Yet Unknowing World (2011) and Bringing in the Darlings (2012).

 The album was written and recorded over a period of 18 months, with much of the initial material discarded.
 Ritter says that, "The first couple months after everything came crashing down, I was so filled with rage and manic energy.
-I wanted to record," but that the songs that came out of that period were "forced."
+I wanted to record," but that the songs that came out of that period were "forced".

 Ritter recorded the album at The Great North Sound Society in Maine with producer Sam Kassirer, who started working with the artist on 2007's The Historical Conquests of Josh Ritter, and who also played keyboard in Ritter's Royal City Band.
 Ritter credits Kassirer with helping him achieve catharsis, saying that he was putting too much pressure on himself at the start of the recording process, and that Kassirer said, "We're going to put a microphone in front of you, record it, and get it all out there.
-Dont' worry about what you want to cut."
+Don't worry about what you want to cut."